XSLiuLab/TCfinder/README.md

 ### Pathway score

-The path score is calculated using the built-in 213 paths according to the formula in workflow.
+The path score is calculated using the built-in 213 pathways according to the formula in workflow.

 The output of data_normalized() can be directly used as the input of pathway_score()